Skip to content

 inference_data = pl.read_parquet("inference_data.parquet")

-predictions = inference_data.with_columns([
+predictions = model.predict(inference_data)

 # Save predictions to a Parquet file

-# Submit predictions to the default challenge
+# Submit predictions to the default challenge (uses slot 1)

-crowdcent submit my_predictions.parquet
+crowdcent submit submission.parquet

-# Submit to a specific slot
+# Submit to a specific slot (1-5)

-crowdcent submit my_predictions.parquet --slot 2
+crowdcent submit submission.parquet --slot 2

 # Submit to a specific challenge (overriding default)

-crowdcent submit my_predictions.parquet --challenge hyperliquid-ranking
+crowdcent submit submission.parquet --challenge hyperliquid-ranking --slot 3

 Retrieving Submissions